Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 **Conclusion**

 Due to limited data collection, the results found are unreliable.
 The experiment took single trials, so there is no practical way to conduct a data analysis, and more trials are desired to make a more definitive conclusion.
+One significant source of error could be assuming the mass flow of the system was the same; although the same type of pump was used for both bodies of water and turned on at the same time, there was some delay and inconsistency in the pump action.
+This could be solved with more sophisticated pump systems and more trials.

-However, there appears to be some difference between parallel and counterflow systems; the counterflow system appears to reject more heat from the system; more heat was removed from the hot water, and more external heat loss was observed.
+However, from these limited results, there appears to be some difference between parallel and counterflow systems; the counterflow system appears to reject more heat from the system; more heat was removed from the hot water, and more external heat loss was observed.
 As such, a counterflow system may be more desired for a greater cooling effect.
 A parallel system may be desirable for having less heat loss according to these results.